jjvanzon/Circular-Language-Spec/constructs-drafts/aspects.md

 -----

-Extension Procedures,
+Extension Commands,
 Aspects / System Interfaces,
 Classes,
 2008-07-21

-A class defines the extension procedures, but a class is an object, so an object defines the extension procedures.
+A class defines the extension commands, but a class is an object, so an object defines the extension commands.

 JJ